phpbb/phpbb-translation-policies/validation.md

 		),

 	+ If TextA is `--` the entry is a headline.
 	+ If both, TextA and TextB, are `--` the entry causes a column switch for the 2 column page layout.
-A `help_*.php` file must contain exactly one of these entries.
+A `help/*.php` file must contain exactly one of these entries.
 * For TextA and TextB normal [Key Validation](#key-validation) applies.

 ### `language/{iso}/email/*.txt` and `language/{iso}/email/short/*.txt`